A Guide to play the E Major Scale on Guitar

 e-major-scale-4th-position-fret-board-diagram-w

-All the notes in the fourth position of the E major scale are within the 4th and 7th frets of the guitar.
+All the e major scale notes in the fourth position are within the 4th and 7th frets.
 Naturally, to play these notes, you need to shift your fretting hand between the 4th and 7th frets.
 Utilise your pointer, middle, ring and little fingers to play the notes on the 4th, 5th, 6th, and 7th frets respectively.
 The root notes are located at the 7th fret on the 5th string and the 5th fret on the 2nd string.
-See the tablatures below to guide you through playing the E major scale in the fourth position.
+See the tablatures below to guide you through playing the scale of e major in the fourth position.

 e-major-scale-4th-position-tabs-w